Jermell Charlo

+His identical twin brother, Jermall Charlo, is also a professional boxer and a world champion.

-Early life and amateur career
+Early life

 Jermell is younger than his identical twin Jermall by one minute.
 Both brothers are graduates of Alief Hastings High School in Houston, Texas.

+Amateur career

 They began boxing when they started following their father, a former boxer, into the gym.
 Jermell graduated to the elite level on the amateur boxing scene after two years, winning a bronze medal at the 2005 Junior Olympics at age fifteen.
 He ended his amateur career with a record of 56 wins and 8 losses.